dpoulopoulos/virtml/docs/source/pxe-server.md

-# Configure a Debian PXE server
+# Configure a PXE server

-This guide will help you to configure a PXE server to boot the control-plane and worker nodes of a Kubernetes cluster.
+This guide will help you configure a PXE server to boot the control-plane and worker nodes of a Kubernetes cluster.

 🚧 🚧 🚧 This is Work-in-Progress. 🚧 🚧 🚧